-ROX DESCRIPTION AND DIMENSIONS
+RoX DESCRIPTION AND DIMENSION

-Table 1 Parameters and features of the RoX as an automatic spectroscopy system for unsupervised operation
+TABLE 1.1 Parameters and features of the RoX as an automatic spectroscopy system for unsupervised operation.

-Operational Performance Parameter Description Automatic Acquisition Fully autonoumus measurement mode for unattended data acquisition Manual Acquisition User triggered measurement mode Signal Optimization Automatic adaption to varying light conditions Dark Current Measurement Accurate dark current determination for each measurement Fast Measurements 5 seconds under bright sunshine 20 seconds in overcast conditions Various Metadata Internal Temperature, Internal Humidity, GPS Position, GPS Time Data Storage SD card up to 32 gb (5 Years of measurements) Power Supply 12V DC (10-14 V acceptable) Power Consumption 15 Watt Sleep Mode User defined active and power saving time Interface RS-232 via cable
+Parameter Description Fully autonoumus measurement mode for unattended data acquisition User triggered measurement mode Automatic adaption to varying light conditions Accurate dark current determination for each measurement 20 seconds under bright sunshine 60 seconds in overcast conditions Internal Temperature, Internal Humidity, GPS Position, GPS Time SD card up to 32 gb (5 Years of measurements) 12V DC (10-14 V acceptable) 15 Watt User defined active and power saving time RS-232 via cable

-Table 2 Optical Parameters of the internal spectrometer
+TABLE 2.1 Optical Parameters of the two internal spectrometer

-Optical Performance Value Description Spectral Range ~ 400 - 950 nm Covering the visible to near-infrared Spectral Samling Interval (SSI) ~ 0.65 nm 1024 Pixels Spectral Resolution ~ 1.5 nm Full Width at half Maximum (FWHM) Signal to Noise Ration (SNR) ~ 250 Dynamic Range 16 Bit Field Of View (FOV) ~ 180° Upwards; ~ 20° Downwards Dual field of view optical path
+Operational Performance FLUO Value Description Spectral Range ~ 400 - 950 nm Covering the visible to near-infrared Spectral Sampling Interval (SSI) ~ 0.65 nm 1024 Pixels Spectral Resolution ~ 1.5 nm Full Width at half Maximum (FWHM) Signal to Noise Ration (SNR) ~ 250 Dynamic Range 16 Bit Field Of View (FOV) ~ 180° Upwards; ~ 20° Downwards Dual field of view optical path

-ROX PERMANENT INSTALLATION
+RoX PERMANENT INSTALLATION

-The field of view
+The Field of View

-Prior to setup the RoX over a canopy, considerations about the homogeneity inside the field of view are essential.
+Prior to setup of the RoX over a canopy, considerations about the homogeneity inside the field of view are essential.
 A low vegetation type (e.g. grass) with a homogenous pattern yields useful data from low observation heights.
 Larger, more coarse vegetation (eg. corn or shrubs) or even forest will require a larger field of view, thus a higher observation position.
-The opening angle of the downward looking fibre is 23° which leads to recommendations given in Fig 1.
-Further, consider that the 3D canopy architecture or rows of managed vegetation (e.g. vineyards) can have a significant effect on the diurnal pattern of the retrieved reflectance signal.
+The opening angle of the downward looking fiber is 23° which leads to recommendations given in Fig 1.2 Furthermore, consider that the 3D canopy architecture or rows of managed vegetation (e.g. vineyards) can have a significant effect on the diurnal pattern of the retrieved reflectance signal.
 The tower itself should be placed north of the field of view to eliminate shadows of the structure inside the observed vegetation.
 A nadir setup reduce these effects and generates measurements comparable to airborne, satellite and other instruments.

-Figure 2 RoX installed at tower radiation and rain.
-Fibre ports and power sockets are facing downwards.
+(Figure 2.2) RoX installed at tower.
+Fiber ports and power sockets are facing downwards.

-Figure 1 Typical tower setups for grass, corn and forest with reasonable size estimations based on working setups.
+(Figure 1.2) Typical tower setups for grass, corn and forest with reasonable size estimations based on working setups.
 Drawing not to scale.